cakephp/docs/en/migrations.rst

 commands.

-Additionally you can create an empty migrations file if you want full control over what needs to be executed, by omitting to specify a columns definition
+Additionally you can create an empty migrations file if you want full control over what needs to be executed, by omitting to specify a columns definition:

 .. code-block:: bash